 - Scanning the image for vulnerabilities or policy violations

 - Pushing the image to the final repository

 The next stage is the container scan stage.
-At this stage we will be scanning the image for vulnerabilities and generating reports (artifacts) of the scan.
-These vulnerability reports will be available as artifacts after the build is run, whether it succeeds or fails.
+At this stage we will be scanning the image for vulnerabilities and validating configuration, storing the results on the Sysdig backend.

-After a successful vulnerability scan, this stage of the build pipeline will upload the image to your registry:
+After a successful vulnerability scan, the pipeline will execute